iannagasen/notes/Kafka/main.md

   - automatically know which broker to read from
   - In case of broker failures, consumers know how to recover
   - Data is read in order from low to high offset `within each partitions`
+  - Consumer can be a Producer to another messaging system

+## **`Decoupling Producers and Consumers`**
+  - Producers and Consumers are decoupled
+  - Slow Consumers do not affect Producers
+  - Add Consumers without affecting Producers (For Scaling)
+  - Failure of Consumer does not affect System
+  - They can fail independently, they can evolve independently
+  - they dont know each other
+  - they are decoupled by the cluster

+## **`Zookeeper (Ensemble) - Deprecate KIP 500`**
+  - cluster management
+  - Failure detection & recover
+  - Store ACL and secrets
+  - Elect leaders
+  - This is now handled by Kafka Raft - Kafka w/o Zookeeper

 ## **`Consumer Deserialization`**